scverse/scverse.github.io/content/_index.md

 [ecosystem]

 text = """\
-Many packages rely on the functionality of the **scverse** core packages.
-They implement models and analytical approaches to tackle challenges in spatial omics, regulatory genomics, trajectory inference, visualization, etc. We are also building [a listing of such packages](/packages#ecosystem) that follow development best practices."""
+A broader ecosystem of packages builds on the **scverse** core packages.
+[These tools](/packages#ecosystem) implement models and analytical approaches to tackle challenges in spatial omics, regulatory genomics, trajectory inference, visualization, and more.

 # Team